 Metric Name Metric Description Metric Collected for These Platforms

-capacityAvailable The amount of space available in the filesystem as a percentage of the total space (percent).
-AIX
+capacityAvailable The amount of space available in the filesystem as a AIX

 percentage of the total space (percent).
 HP-UX

-Windows g
+Windows ^g

-The amount of space used in the fileystem as a percentage of the total space (percent).
-AIX
+The amount of space used in the fileystem as a percentage of AIX

 capacityUsed the total space (percent).
 HP-UX

-Windows h
+Windows ^h

 Detail/readable Indicates whether or not the disk can be read from. none

 Detail/writable Indicates whether or not the disk can be written to. none

 Detail/writeOnce Indicates whether or not the disk can be written to only once. none

 The name of the disk, such as "C:", or "hda", or "sd1".
 AIX

 HP-UX

 name Linux i

 Solaris

 Windows

-The length of the queue containing I/O requests that have $AIX^{j}$
+The length of the queue containing I/O requests that have AIX^j

 begun processing but have not yet finished.
-HP-UX k
+HP-UX ^k

 queueLength Linux

 Solaris

 Windows

 The rate (count/second) of read operations.
-AIX I
+AIX ^I

-roada Linux
+Linux

 reads Solaris

 Windows

 spaceAvailable The amount of space available in the filesystem (megabyte).
-AIX m
+AIX ^m

 spaceUsed The amount of space used in the fileystem (megabyte).
 AIX n

 The size of the filesystem (megabyte).
 AIX

 totalSpace HP-UX

 The utilization in terms of available bandwidth.
-AIX o
+AIX ^o

 utilization Linux

 Solaris

 Windows

 The rate (count/second) of write operations.
-AIX p
+AIX ^p

 writes Linux

 Solaris

 Windows

-0 11 1 11 11 of the control of the
+a Callastad for Line tforms only by the UnivAgentDlug

-$a.
-Collected \ for \ Linux \ platforms \ only \ by \ the \ Unix Agent Plus.$ b.Collected for Solaris platforms only by the UnixAgentPlus.
+a.
+Collected for Linux platforms only by the UnixAgentPlus.

+b.Collected for Solaris platforms only by the UnixAgentPlus.